 Then in 1379 William of Wykeham who lived from 1324 to 1404 founded New College.

 After 1410 students were forbidden to lodge with townspeople and had to live in halls of colleges.
 Eventually colleges replaced most of the halls.
 However St Edmund Hall survived till the 20th century when it became a college.
 The Divinity School was built about 1426.

 The Bishop of Lincoln founded Lincoln College in 1427.
 It was intended to train men to fight heresy.
 The chapel was built in 1630.
 All Souls College was founded in 1437 by Archbishop Chichele to commemorate Henry V and all the men killed at Agincourt.
 William of Waynflete, Bishop of Winchester, founded Magdalen College in 1448.
 Its bell tower was built in 1509.

 In the Middle Ages students learned from lectures as books were rare luxuries.
 The situation changed when Caxton introduced the printing press to England in 1476.
 Books became far more common.

 In the Middle Ages students learned the seven liberal arts of grammar, rhetoric, logic, arithmetic, geometry, astronomy and music.
-In the 16th century they began to study the humanities.
+In the 16th century, they began to study the humanities.
 In the Middle Ages ancient writers like Aristotle were regarded as the final authority.
 Lecturing was a matter of explaining what they meant.
-With the renaissance there was a new spirit of enquiry.
+With the renaissance, there was a new spirit of inquiry.

 In 1621 a physic garden, where medicinal plants were grown, was created at Oxford.
 It is now the Botanic Gardens.